 Longwood University offers graduate programs leading to the degree of Master of Science in three majors - Communication Sciences & Disorders, Education and Sociology, the degree of Master of Arts in English, and the Master of Business Administration.
-In the Education major, areas of concentration include Counselor Education, Curriculum and Instruction Specialist in Algebra & Middle School Mathematics, Curriculum and Instruction Specialist in Elementary & Middle School Mathematics, Curriculum and Instruction Specialist in Music; Curriculum and Instruction Specialist in Spanish, Curriculum and Instruction Specialist in Special Education General Curriculum, Educational Leadership, Health and Physical Education, Literacy and Culture, and School Library Media.
+In the Education major, areas of concentration include Algebra & Middle School Mathematics, Counselor Education, Curriculum and Instruction Specialist in Spanish, Curriculum and Instruction Specialist in Spanish, Elementary Education, Elementary & Middle School Mathematics, Health and Physical Education, Literacy and Culture, Music, and School Library Media.
 In the English major, areas of concentration include Creative Writing, Literature, and English Education and Writing.
 In the Sociology major, the area of concentration is Criminal Justice.
 In the Business Administration major, the areas of concentration are General Business, and Retail Management.

 In addition, the University offers graduate degrees with initial licensure programs.
 These programs are in Elementary Education PreK-6, Special Education General Curriculum K-12, English 6-12, Spanish or ESL (English as a Second Language) PreK-12, and School Library Media PreK-12.
 Graduate Professional Endorsement programs leading to additional endorsements to an existing full professional license are available in Educational Leadership, Reading Specialist, School Library Media, or Special Education General Curriculum.
-In addition, three graduate certificate programs are offered in Autism Spectrum Disorders, 21st Century Learning and Leadership, and Social Policy and Administration.
+In addition, two graduate certificate programs are offered in Autism Spectrum Disorders, and Social Policy and Administration.